 Ketamine therapy has been quite effective, especially for people whose depression hasn’t gotten better with other treatments.
 It often works quickly, which can be a huge benefit for those who’ve been struggling.
 Unlike traditional antidepressants that can take weeks to produce effects, ketamine works faster, often within hours or days.

-Studies and patient experiences suggest that many feel relief after just one treatment session, with symptoms of depression and anxiety lifting shortly after.
 Some patients even report a sense of immediate emotional clarity during the ketamine infusion.

 Who Benefits Most from Ketamine’s Fast-Acting Effects?